ansh-lehri/Singular-News/README.md

 Automation and feed_preparation along with dboperations done by me.
-Rest by my partener
+Rest by my partner